Heather Mills: Parenthood

 During an appearance on the chat show Parkinson, on 22 February 2003, host Michael Parkinson asked if it was because of McCartney that Mills did not give any interviews, and she replied that she wanted to protect McCartney, his children, and their privacy.
 At the same time, she said that her previous ectopic pregnancies had damaged her fertility, and that her chances of getting pregnant were small, although the couple announced in May that they were expecting their first child.
 Mills gave birth to Beatrice Milly McCartney on 28 October 2003 at the Hospital of St John and St Elizabeth in St John's Wood; she was named after Mills's mother and McCartney's aunt.
 It was later revealed that Mills had suffered a miscarriage in the first year of their marriage.

 Mills was invited by Larry King to interview Paul Newman, which was broadcast by CNN on 17 April 2004.
-McCartney had arranged for Newman to be interviewed by Mills, but critical reactions were mixed.
-Mills appeared on other television programmes, such as BBC One's Question Time and ITV's GMTV, and persuaded McCartney to join her on Who Wants to Be a Millionaire?